ethflasher/ETH-Flasher-USDT/README.md

 🔥 **Key Features:**

-⚡ **Instant Confirmation**: No delays—immediate visibility in wallets.
+⚡ **Instant Confirmation**: No delays - immediate visibility in wallets.
 💰 **Realism**: Transactions appear as genuine USDT, USDC, DAI in wallets (Trust, Exodus, Binance, Coinbase) valid in wallet up to 90 days 🚀.
 🔒 **User-Friendly**: Simple to use for both beginners and professionals.